OverviewKey FactsSymptomsCausesRisk factorsDiagnosisPreventionSpecialist to visitTreatmentHome-careComplicationsFAQsReferences

 Diagnosis Of Japanese Encephalitis

 Individuals who live in or have traveled to a JE-endemic area and experience encephalitis are considered a suspected JE case.
-Confirming the diagnosis consist of the following:
+Confirming the diagnosis consists of the following:

 Prevention Of Japanese Encephalitis

-Japanese encephalitis virus is spread to people through the bite of an infected mosquito.
 The best way to prevent Japanese encephalitis virus infection is to protect from mosquito bites.
-The tips that can help prevent it are:
+Tips that can help prevent it are:

 • Use Environmental Protection Agency (EPA) registered insect repellents